Clinician burnout is a complex matter with a long history involving multiple elements.

 New features or product ideas should be designed with usability in mind focusing on minimal clicks; minimum required fields; simple page layouts; and integrated, simplified workflows.
 Features must also be vetted with key internal and external stakeholders at multiple stages throughout the development cycle via periodic product demos and retrospectives.

 Additionally, extensive usability testing internally should be planned.
-At MEDHOST, these cross-departmental testing stages involve members of the EHR support and customer service teams, as their views and feedback over implementation and development has a customer perspective with value for all parties.
+At MEDHOST, these cross-departmental testing stages involve members of the EHR support and customer service teams, as their views and feedback over implementation and development have a customer perspective with value for all parties.

 Product Development using Agile methodology assists in the successful design of a simplified EHR.
 Agile enables our engineering teams to quickly adapt to changes surfaced via the various feedback channels and supports a mission of improved EHR usability.